andrewjw/site/_posts/2011-09-29-beating-google-with-couchdb-celery-and-whoosh-part-2.md

     return self.robot_parser.can_fetch(settings.USER_AGENT, url)
 {% endhighlight %}

-The final piece in our <tt>robots.txt</tt> puzzle is a function to pull the write object out of the database.
+The final piece in our `robots.txt` puzzle is a function to pull the write object out of the database.
 We'll need a view that has the protocol and domain for each file as the key.

 {% highlight python %}